zx80/flask-simple-auth/docs/DOCUMENTATION.md

     which the cookie/token is renewed automatically.
     Default is *0.0*, meaning no renewal.

-  Function `create_token(user)` creates a token for the user depending on the current scheme.
+  Function `create_token(user)` creates a valid token for the user depending on the current scheme and detailed configuration.
   If `user` is not given, the current user is taken.
   Other parameters can be overriden, such as `realm`, `delay`, `issuer`, `secret`… to allow full control if necessary, eg for MFA.